confluxgroup/craft-level-entry-types/README.md

 This plugin allows you to specify available entry types to the user based on the current structure level of an entry.

 For example, if you have a structure made up of landing pages and tabbed pages, you can ensure tabbed pages are only allowed as a descendant of a landing page.

+This plugin will allow a user to select from a filtered list of entry types, or display an error message if a user has misconfigured a structure hierarchy.

 ## Configuring Level Entry Types